 A swap is just what the name implies-two parties agree to swap something, generally obligations to make specified payment streams.
-Most swaps today involve either interest payments or currencies, but just about anything can be swapped, including equity swaps, credit spread swaps, and commodity swaps.8 To illustrate an interest rate swap, suppose Company S has a 20-year, \$100 million floating-rate bond outstanding, while Company F has a \$100 million, 20-year, fixed-rate issue outstanding.
+Most swaps today involve either interest payments or currencies, but just about anything can be swapped, including equity swaps, credit spread swaps, and commodity swaps.
+6 To illustrate an interest rate swap, suppose that Company S has a 20-year, \$100 million floating-rate bond outstanding and that Company F has a \$100 million, 20-year, fixed-rate issue outstanding.
 Thus, each company has an obligation to make a stream of interest payments, but one payment stream is fixed while the other will vary as interest rates change in the future.
 This situation is shown in the top part of Figure 23-1.

-Now suppose Company S has stable cash flows, and it wants to lock in its cost of debt.
+Now suppose that Company S has stable cash flows and wants to lock in its cost of debt.
 Company F has cash flows that fluctuate with the economy, rising when the economy is strong and falling when it is weak.
-Recognizing that interest rates also move up and down with the economy, Company F has concluded that it would be better off with variable-rate debt.
+Recognizing that interest rates also move up and down with the economy, Company F has concluded it would be better off with variable-rate debt.
 If the companies swapped their payment obligations, an interest rate swap would occur.
-The bottom half of Figure 23-1 shows that the net cash flows for Company S are at a fixed rate, and those for Company F are based on a floating rate.
+The bottom half of Figure 23-1 shows that the net cash flows for Company S are at a fixed rate and those for Company F are based on a floating rate.
 Company S would now have to make fixed payments, which are consistent with its stable cash inflows, and Company F would have a floating obligation, which for it is less risky.

 Our example illustrates how swaps can reduce risks by allowing each company to match the variability of its interest payments with that of its cash flows.
-However, there are also situations where swaps can reduce both the riskiness and the effective cost of debt.
-For example, Antron Corporation, which has a high credit rating, can issue either floating-rate debt at LIBOR + 1% or fixed-rate debt at 10%.9 Bosworth Industries is less creditworthy, so its cost for floating-rate debt is LIBOR + 1.5%, and its fixed-rate cost is 10.4%.
-Due to the nature of its operations, Antron's CFO has decided that it will be better off with fixed-rate debt, while Bosworth's CFO prefers floating-rate debt.
-Paradoxically, both firms can benefit by issuing the type of debt they do not want, and then swapping their payment obligations.
+However, there are also situations in which swaps can reduce both the riskiness and the effective cost of debt.
+For example, Antron Corporation, which has a high credit rating, can issue either floating-rate debt at LIBOR + 1% or fixed-rate debt at 10%.
+Bosworth Industries is less creditworthy, so its cost for floating-rate debt is LIBOR + 1.5% and its fixed-rate cost is 10.4%.
+Owing to the nature of Antron's operations, its CFO has decided that the firm would be better off with fixed-rate debt; meanwhile, Bosworth's CFO prefers floating-rate debt.
+Paradoxically, both firms can benefit by issuing the type of debt they do not want and then swapping their payment obligations.

 First, each company will issue an identical amount of debt, which is called the notional principal.
-Even though Antron wants fixed-rate debt, it issues floating-rate debt at LIBOR + 1%, and Bosworth issues fixed-rate debt at 10.4%.
-Next, the two companies enter into an interest rate swap.10 Assume that the debt maturities are 5 years; hence the length of this swap will also be 5 years.
-By convention, the floating-rate payments of most swaps are based on LIBOR, with the fixed rate adjusted upward or downward to reflect credit risk and the term structure.
-The riskier the company that will receive the floating-rate payments, the higher the fixed-rate payment it must make.
-In our example, Antron will be receiving floating-rate payments from Bosworth, and those payments will be set at LIBOR times the notional principal.
-Then, payments will be adjusted every 6 months to reflect changes in the LIBOR rate.
+Even though Antron wants fixed-rate debt, it issues floatingrate debt at LIBOR + 1%, and Bosworth issues fixed-rate debt at 10.4%.
+Next, the two companies enter into an interest rate swap.8 Assume the debt maturities are

-8In an equity swap, the cash flow based on an equity index is swapped for some other cash flow.
+&lt;sup>6In an equity swap, the cash flow based on an equity index is swapped for some other cash flow.
 In a commodity swap, the swapped cash flow is based on commodity prices.
 In a credit swap, the cash flow usually is based on the spread between a risky bond and a U.S. Treasury bond.

-9LIBOR stands for the London Interbank Offer Rate, the rate charged on interbank dollar loans in the Eurodollar market.
+LIBOR stands for the London Interbank Offered Rate, the rate charged on interbank dollar loans in the Eurodollar market.